To make an appointment at the Men's Health Center, call 1-877-641-4636 or fill out our form.

 Testosterone is a hormone primarily produced in males, in the testicles.
 Testosterone is necessary for sexual development and for making sperm.

 If you have low testosterone, also known as hypogonadism, it means you have a reduced amount of the hormone testosterone in your body.
 Among other symptoms, low testosterone can affect your desire and ability to have sex.

 This condition is common; nearly 40 percent of men ages 45 and older are affected.

 After young adulthood, men's testosterone levels start to drop.
-If you're over 45, you're at a higher risk of having low levels of testosterone.
-Testosterone levels can also change depending on what you eat, your weight, how much alcohol you consume, the medicines you take, and whether you have any chronic illnesses.
+If you're over 45, you may be at a higher risk of having low levels of testosterone.
+Risk factors of low testosterone include:

 If you have low testosterone, you may experience some of the following symptoms:

 To diagnose low testosterone, your doctor will conduct a physical examination, consider your medical history and symptoms, and order a blood test to measure your testosterone levels.
 A blood test is one of the most definite ways to diagnose the condition.